Last updated: May 2026

 Mobile drove more than 55% of Black Friday revenue, raising expectations around load time and delivery accuracy.
 Any friction translated to lost conversion.

 Fragmentation amplified these constraints.
 Demand surged quickly.
-Inventory couldn't be rebalanced with the same speed.
+Brands couldn't rebalance inventory with the same speed.

 In BFCM 2025, visibility wasn't the advantage.
 Response time was.